wp-plugins/contact-bank/readme.txt

 = Technical support =

-* Please email all your queries/issues at support@tech-banker.com or use
+* Please email all your queries/issues at [support@tech-banker.com](mailto:support@tech-banker.com) or use
 * [Forum for Conntact Bank](http://tech-banker.com/forum/contact-bank-support/), feel free to ask  your queries.

 == Installation ==

+### Minimum requirements.
+*   Wordpress 3.3+
+*   PHP 5.x
+*   MySQL 5.x

+### Performing a new installation

+After downloading the ZIP file,

-1. Upload `Contact Bank` folder to the `/wp-content/plugins/` directory.
+1. Log in to the administrator panel.
-2. Activate the plugin through the 'Plugins' menu in your WordPress admin panel.
+2. Go to Plugins Add > New > Upload.
+3. Click “Choose file” (“Browse”) and select the downloaded zip file.

+*For Mac Users*
+*Go to your Downloads folder and locate the folder with the plugin.
+Right-click on the folder and select Compress.
+Now you have a newly created .zip file which can be installed as described here.*

+1. Click “Install Now” button.
+2. Click “Activate Plugin” button for activating the plugin.

+If any problem occurs, please contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 == Frequently Asked Questions ==